 Why understanding your ICP is so important

-Your Ideal Customer Profile guides what people actually type.
-In SaaS, they rarely search your product name; they search a pain, process, or outcome.
+Your ICP determines what people type.
+In SaaS, buyers rarely search for your product by name, they search for a pain, a process, or an outcome.

 Who |